New Knowledge just raised $11 million more to flag and fight social media disinformation meant to bring down companies

 TC: How do companies typically get caught up in these similar practices?

-RD: It’s pretty typical for consumer-facing brands, because they are so high-profile, to get involved in quasi-political conversations, whether or not they like it.
+JM: It’s pretty typical for consumer-facing brands, because they are so high-profile, to get involved in quasi-political conversations, whether or not they like it.
 Communities that know how to game the system will come after them over a pro-immigration stance for example.
 They mobilize and use the same black market social media content providers, the same tools and tactics that are used by Russia and Iran and other bad actors.

 TC: In other words, this is about ideology, not financial gain.